-Using different physical workstations is the most secure approach to separating privileged and unprivileged operating environments for system administrators.
-However, a virtualisation-based solution may be sufficient for separating privileged and unprivileged operating environments.
+Using different physical workstations, with one being a dedicated Secure Admin Workstation, is the most secure approach to separating privileged and unprivileged operating environments for system administrators.
+However, a trusted and hardened virtualisation-based solution may be sufficient for separating privileged and unprivileged operating environments on the same Secure Admin Workstation.
 In such cases, privileged operating environments should not be virtualised within unprivileged operating environments.